ringcentral/ringcentral-c2d/README.md

 # RingCentral Click To Dial library

-This library can help you to get phone numbers in web page and show a RingCentral Click to Dial and Click to SMS shotcut when hover on phone number text.
+This library can help you to get phone numbers in web page and show a RingCentral Click to Dial and Click to SMS shortcut when hover on phone number text.

 ![clicktodial](https://user-images.githubusercontent.com/7036536/51652788-d2627200-1fcb-11e9-8ba3-9e50baeaf8a6.png)